-Now… Picture that brown box again–like the ones an Amazon.com order might arrive on your doorstep in–unassuming and unpretentious in its presentation, however massive, as it stands statuesque on the corner of V and 9th streets.
+Now… Picture that brown box again—like the ones an Amazon.com order might arrive in on your doorstep—unassuming and unpretentious in its presentation, however massive, as it stands statuesque on the corner of V and 9th streets.
 You would never know what goes on inside unless you already knew what was going on inside.

 That’s what you get from the 9:30 Club.
 At least, that’s what I got as I stood on the corner looking up at it from the outside.

-I had been inside before to see shows—RDGLDGN, who’s from DC, made a stop on one of their first major tours, Brother Ali and Homeboy Sandman, and I even got to see Adele here, as she released 21 and kicked off her tour in the States!
+I had been inside before to see shows—RDGLDGN, who was from DC, made a stop on one of their first major tours, Brother Ali and Homeboy Sandman, and I even got to see Adele here, as she released 21 and kicked off her tour in the States!

 So I have a relationship with this place.
-But not like the one I hoped to forge that day.
+But not like the one I hoped to forge today.